Travel insurance pre existing conditions

 Pay the excess.
 You’ll need to pay the excess for every event you are claiming for on your policy.

-Mozo top tip: It’s a good idea to file your claim in a timely manner as soon as you return home as many insurers will have deadlines for making claims.
+Mozo top tip: It’s a good idea to file your claim in a timely manner as soon as you return home as many insurance providers will have deadlines for making claims.
 Generally you will have around 30 days from your date of return.

 What to do if your travel insurance claim is rejected